leannedo/the-great-bucket-list/README.md

 };
 ```

-Then we can reuse our `Modal` component in differnt contexts:
+Then we can reuse our `Modal` component in different contexts:

 ```js
 // in ConfirmModal component, which is an extension of the Modal component